jonas-weidner/kef-desktop-controller/README.md

 <img src="https://i.imgur.com/6OPbLZ1.jpg" width="500">

-## Getting sttarted
+## Getting started
-Before you get started, make sure to change the speaker IP address to your speaker's address.
+Before you get started, make sure to change the IP address to your speaker's address.
 You can do so in src/utils/kefControl.ts on line 39.

 ```
 yarn